 During the on-the-water portion of the Learn To Row session, participants will receive instruction in rowing shells that vary in size from an eight-person sweep boat to a four-person quadruple scull.
 If ending up in the water makes you nervous, relax!
 The larger boats used in Learn To Row are very difficult to flip or to fall out of.

-Bring: athletic shoes, socks, water bottle, hat or visor and sunscreen.
+Bring: athletic shoes, socks, soft-sided water bottle, hat or visor and sunscreen.

 Wear: weather-appropriate, bright, close-fitting clothing.